mr-saoirse/sreabhadh/README.md

 # sreabhadh
-a library for flow market places in distributed ecosystems
+a framework for flow market places in distributed ecosystems